 Massachusetts General Hospital provides personalized infectious disease management and care for patients with immunocompromised systems who are undergoing organ, bone marrow or stem cell transplantation and other forms of immunosuppression.

 Emphysema is a chronic lung condition in which the air sacs (alveoli) may be:

 Pulmonary emphysema is part of a group of lung diseases called COPD (chronic obstructive pulmonary disease).
-COPD lung diseases cause airflow blockage and breathing problems.
-The two most common conditions of COPD are chronic bronchitis and emphysema.
+COPD causes airflow blockage and breathing problems.
+The 2 most common conditions of COPD are chronic bronchitis and emphysema.

 What causes pulmonary emphysema?